JohnBigeon/PinAr_Lidar/README.md

 ![PCB](https://github.com/JohnBigeon/PinAr_Lidar/blob/main/KiCad_files/20220219_kicad_pcb.png)

 ##### Coil resistance
-To confirm the wiring and specially 2B/2A/1A/AB, we can first check the coil resistance simply by measuring the resistance across any two wires.
+To confirm the wiring and specially 2B/2A/1A/AB, we can check the coil resistance simply by measuring the resistance across any two wires.
 As visible here, the Blue and Green wires are associated and if you try any other pairs, you should read the famous 'OL' Infinite resistance (open circuit).
 <p float="center">
   <img src="https://github.com/JohnBigeon/PinAr_Lidar/blob/main/Documentation/stepper_motors_resistance_coil.jpg" width="600" />
 </p>